tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * **Predictive analytics** is the use of advanced analytics paradigms (machine learning, intelligent algorithms, etc.) to analyze data and forecast outcomes and values.
 Machine learning is a component of predictive analytics, and predictive analytics is an objective of machine learning.

 * **AI** is the concept that machines can execute tasks, and learn while doing so, in order to perform more intelligently.
-Machine learning is a class of AI: an application of AI.
+Machine learning is a class of AI, and more specifically, an application or implementation of AI.

   * The general consensus is that instead of programming machines to perform specific tasks, machines should be programmed in order to learn what tasks to complete, and how to complete them.